Mozart the Music Processor: music notation software for Microsoft Windows">

 There are currently no "native" versions of Mozart for operating systems other than Microsoft Windows.

-Robert is a regular contributor to the Mozart mailing list which is a good place to ask (as there are hundreds of subscribers) if you need more information about this.
-(See Mozart discussion for how to join).
 One thing is pretty certain: if the free Mozart evaluation copy works for you under a Windows emulator, then the full version will work just as well.

 Installation problems